 If you want to know more about actual kites, click here.

-My wife TK makes all my Rev leaders (special adjustments on the handles) to my specifications, and she also has them available for purchase for anyone who is interested – $6 each pair, includes S&H within the USA.
+These quad leaders (special adjustments on the handles) are to exactingly hand-tied to my specifications (compatible with nearly all “1.5” type quad kites) by Takako Barresi, available for purchase for anyone who is interested – $6 each pair, includes S&H within the USA.

 These are all standard items in my travel kit (models may vary from year to year):